Algebraic Hyperbolicity of Complements of Generic Hypersurfaces in Projective Spaces: Introduction

 \subsection{Acknowledgements}

-We gratefully acknowledge helpful conversations with Izzet Coskun.
+We gratefully acknowledge helpful conversations with Kenny Ascher, Izzet Coskun, Ariyan Javanpeykar, Emanuela Marangone, and Amos Turchet.
+We are also grateful for many helpful suggestions by the anonymous referee.
 Eric Riedl is supported by NSF CAREER grant DMS-1945944.
-Xi Chen is supported by a grant from the Natural Sciences and Engineering Research Council of Canada
+Xi Chen is supported by Discovery Grant RGPIN-2019-04775 from the Natural Sciences and Engineering Research Council of Canada.